10 Ways to Lead a Culture of Innovation In Your Organization

 There is one certainty you face as a leader…you will be required to lead transformational change.
 And if you can lead so that innovation happens on your team, than there is a higher likelihood of success through the change.

 As leaders we are sometimes unclear about what innovation looks like and what we need to do to foster it.
 It doesn’t happen in a vacuum.
 Innovative leaders intentionally and skillfully do things that cause innovation to happen.
 Here’s our top 10 list to get you started.

-- Join us at the next Women In Leadership and Business Conference.
+Join us at the next Women In Leadership and Business Conference.
 Start collaborating with other leaders that want to have a greater impact.
 Share in learning with great speakers, thought leaders, keynotes and interactive workshops.
-The next one is on November 20-22 in Calgary, Alberta.
 This year we have two great sessions on Innovation.
 Won’t you join us?

 We all have ideas, we sometimes just have a hard time implementing them.
 For information about helping to build innovation on your team, or help you engage your team to deliver great results, contact Learn2.

 Understanding yours can and will impact how effective you are when dealing with friends, co-workers and clients.